signalfx/signalfx-java/README.md

 * Java 6+ with `signalfx-metrics`.

-## Installation
+## Using this library in your project

-Install this library using Maven, by adding the following to your project's `pom.xml` file.
+If you're using Maven, add the following to your project's `pom.xml` file.

 * Codahale 3.0.x